January 15, 2020

 Contrary to past findings, researchers now say the controversial prescription painkiller Celebrex poses no greater risk for heart attack and stroke than ibuprofen or naproxen--two popular over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs).

 Researchers at the Cleveland Clinic caution that while this provides reassurance for patients taking Celebrex, it is important to understand the risks associated with all NSAIDs and take the lowest dose you can for the shortest period of time possible.

-So, if you’re one of the 100 million Americans who regularly takes NSAIDs, including Celebrex, ibuprofen (Advil, Motrin), or naproxen (Aleve) to relieve pain, it is important to consider Food and Drug Administration warnings, which were just strengthened last year.
+So, if you’re one of the 100 million Americans who regularly takes NSAIDs, including Celebrex, ibuprofen (Advil, Motrin), or naproxen (Aleve) to relieve pain, it is important to consider the stronger Food and Drug Administration warnings.

 Amid growing evidence that NSAID use can increase the risk of heart attack and stroke, even after a short period of time, the FDA ordered drug manufacturers to strengthen warning labels on both prescription and over-the-counter NSAIDs.
 The tougher warnings do not apply to aspirin, an NSAID that has actually been shown to lower heart risks in some patients.

 What Changed with the Updated Warnings?

-For 15 years, we’ve known about the risks associated with these popular drugs, often used to treat fever and pain from arthritis, menstrual cramps, headaches, and muscle injuries.
+For nearly two decades, we’ve known about the risks associated with these popular drugs, often used to treat fever and pain from arthritis, menstrual cramps, headaches, and muscle injuries.